Ask a Law Librarian

 Occasionally study rooms on the third floor may be available for assignment to faculty members working on group or ongoing projects with extra space needs.
 To see if third floor study rooms are available for faculty assignment, email or phone Gennie Hope-Davian at 865-974-9878.
 You may be asked to temporarily clear out the study room so that we can make it available for student use when demand is highest, immediately prior to and during exam periods.

 The reference librarians will be happy to design a legal research component for your class, including any or all of the following: guest lecturing in your class on legal research sources and skills for your subject, library and online exercises for your students, or compiling a bibliography or web-based pathfinder of sources for your students to use.

 The Office of Technology Services provides technical assistance for all computers, peripherals, network servers, and software owned by the College of Law.
 This includes technical support for:

-- All College of Law computers and peripherals in individual faculty and staff offices
+- All College of Law computers and peripherals provided for faculty and staff use

 - All computers and peripherals in the College of Law computer lab

 - All approved software installed on those computers

 Personally owned computing hardware and software are not supported by the College of Law.
 Find the College of Law IT support staff here.
 The university’s Office of Information Technology Helpdesk provides additional support, including for official e-mail accounts.